Chapter 29: AI Governance and CI/CD Integration

 Without governance, AI-generated code can introduce:

-AI governance answers: How do we ensure that what AI produces is fit for production?
+AI governance answers a simple question: How do we ensure that what AI produces is fit for production?

 Core Principles

-- Never trust, always verify — AI output is treated as untrusted until it passes all gates.
+- Never trust, always verify: AI output is treated as untrusted until it passes the required gates.

-- Specification as contract — The spec is the source of truth; code must conform.
+- Specification as contract: the specification is the source of truth; code must conform.

 Governance Rules